AndyMc3000/ci-ms2-party-chef/README.md

 ## 6. <a name="testing">Testing</a> ##

-During development I continually tested each function/feature/element as I added them to the website.
-I then tested the website code using a combination of online validation service.

-I tested features and functionality across multiple browsers, an online device emulator service, and a limited number of physical devices upon completion of development.

 Testing was completed under the below headings.
-A detailed testing document can be seen <a href="assets/readme-assets/testing.md"><strong>Here - Testing Document.</strong></a>
+A detailed testing document can be seen <a href="assets/readme-assets/testing.md"><strong>Here - testing.md.</strong></a>

 Testing Headings;
 1. Development Testing